ninapavlich/django_ckeditor_improved/README.rst

 A more complex toolbar, suitable to simple editors, like comments::

     from django import forms
-    from ckeditorfiles.widgets import CKEditorWidget
+    from ckeditor.widgets import CKEditorWidget

     class PageForm(forms.Form):
         body = forms.CharField(
             widget=CKEditorWidget(config={
-                #'contentsCss': settings.STATIC_URL + 'my_theme/ckeditor.css', # CSS for the body (see static/ckeditorfiles/contents.css for the default)
+                #'contentsCss': settings.STATIC_URL + 'my_theme/ckeditor.css', # CSS for the body (see static/ckeditor/contents.css for the default)
                 'format_tags': 'p;h4', # Only "normal" and "h4" to avoid large headings in the comments 'toolbar': [{
                     'name': 'format',